- Policies

 Others ― asbestos

-Targeted business operators are those who produce or use chemical substances specified in the “Class 1 Designated Chemical Substances” or products that contain these substances, and are deemed to release these substances into the natural environment during their business operations.
-More specifically, targeted business operators are those included in the following categories:
+Target business operators of the PRTR system are those who produce/use substances/products that contain the specified in the “Class 1 Designated Chemical Substances”, and are deemed to release these substances into the natural environment during their business operations.
+More specifically, those included in the following categories:

-- Business operators whose operations fall under the 24 types of business operations specified in the government ordinance.
+- Business operators whose operations fall under the 24 types of business operations specified in the cabinet order.

-- Business operators who employ over 21 employees during their regular business operations.
+- Business operators who employ 21 and more during their regular business operations.

 Required business operators who fail to submit notifications or who submit false information in their notifications will be liable for the payment of a fine of up to 200,000 yen.